|() Privy Email|

 Next, ensure that you're working with a list of subscribers that still want to hear from you.
-To confirm a contact's interest, send a re-engagement email that asks contacts to fill out a campaign (e.g., landing page or embedded form) to confirm their interest or unsubscribe.
+To confirm a contact's interest, send a re-engagement email that asks contacts to fill out a display (e.g., landing page or embedded form) to confirm their interest or unsubscribe.
 A confirmation at least once every two years is recommended.

 3) Remove uninterested or cold recipients

-Finally, use the Contacts Dashboard to review the contact profiles of your subscribers and delete those that are uninterested or haven't engaged with your content in 4-6 months.
+Finally, use the Contacts dashboard to review the contact profiles of your subscribers and delete those that are uninterested or haven't engaged with your content in 4-6 months.